mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 - An Azure subscription and permissions to create resources and role assignments.
 - An Azure DevOps organisation and project.
-- You’ll capture your own screenshots as you go.

  **Naming:** I’ll follow Microsoft’s Cloud Adoption Framework (CAF) style and keep names short and descriptive (for example, rg-core-dev-uks, sttfstateprod001).
 If you’re new to CAF naming, skim the guidance and examples for consistency across resource types.
 [Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)